FranciscoMoretti/site/data/blog/what-tests-to-write-for-react.md

 The Testing Trophy consists of four distinct layers:

 ![Testing Trophy showing the four types of tests](/assets/testing_throphy.jpg)

+The types of tests are:

+- End-to-End (Full app)
+- Integration (Component interactions)
+- Unit (Logic in isolation)
+- Static (Typing, linting, etc.)

 ### Static (The Base)